Wall Street Pummels YETI Holdings Inc. (YETI) After Recent Earnings Report

-YETI Holdings Inc. (NYSE:YETI) went up by 4.03% from its latest closing price compared to the recent 1-year high of $108.82.
-The company’s stock price has collected 7.34% of gains in the last five trading sessions.
+YETI Holdings Inc. (NYSE:YETI) went up by 5.19% from its latest closing price compared to the recent 1-year high of $108.82.
+The company’s stock price has collected -15.23% of loss in the last five trading sessions.
 Barron’s reported on 02/17/22 that Yeti Stock Stumbles.
 It Sees Supply-Chain Headwinds in 2022.

 Is It Worth Investing in YETI Holdings Inc. (NYSE :YETI) Right Now?

-YETI Holdings Inc. (NYSE:YETI) scored a price-to-earnings ratio above its average ratio, recording 22.51 x from its present earnings ratio.
-Plus, the 36-month beta value for YETI is at 2.60.
-Opinions of the stock are interesting as 12 analysts out of 18 who provided ratings for YETI Holdings Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”
+YETI Holdings Inc. (NYSE:YETI) scored a price-to-earnings ratio above its average ratio, recording 18.34 x from its present earnings ratio.
+Plus, the 36-month beta value for YETI is at 2.57.

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.